Ali-ELHaggar/Bootcamp-Capstone-Project/README.md

 ## Tasks Completed
 - Used Terraform to create VPC with 3 Subnet in 2 AZs,EKS cluster with two nodes, an EC2 machine for Jenkins, ECR and run Ansible playbook for configure jenkins and plugins.
-- Used Ansible to install and configure Jenkins, including necessary plugins and AWS and Kubernetes credentials.
+- Used Ansible to install Docker, Java, awscli, Kubectl.
-- Forked the MySQL-and-Python repository and created a Docker image for the code.
+- Created webhook for jenkins and GitHub for automated initiation of the pipeline.
-- Created a Docker compose file for the code and database to run.
+- Created a Docker images and Pushed them to the ECR repos.
 - Created Kubernetes deployment files for the Python code and statefulset files for MySQL, with PV and PVCs.
 Added services, configmaps, and secrets for the code, and used an NGINX controller for ingress.
 - Configured Jenkins using pipeline as a code to build from GitHub on every push on all branches (GitHub webhooks) to integrate with Jenkins.
 - Build the CI/CD Pipeline using Jenkins.